 There are so many amazing things about Berlin, but there are a few things that aren’t so great — just like any city.

-Museums like crazy.
-Berlin has sooo many world-class museums that feature everything from ancient to present day.
+- Museums like crazy: Berlin has sooo many world-class museums that feature everything from ancient to modern.
 Its “Museum Island” has five world-renowned museums and the island itself is a UNESCO World Heritage Site.
 Bottom line, you’ll find something that interests you.

-A mixture of a city.
-We allude to this in the “not-so-good” section, but the city’s architectural mix is fascinating.
+- A mixture of a city: We allude to this in the “not-so-good” section, but the city’s architectural mix is fascinating.
 On one hand, you have plenty of boxy utilitarian buildings left over from the Communist era.
 On the other hand, you have older and more ornate pre-war architecture (that survived the war or was rebuilt).
-And then, you have a lot of new construction that has gone up in recent years that is cool and funky.
+And then, you have a lot of new construction that has gone up in recent years that are ultra-modern.

-Berlin is HUGE.
-It’s something like 5x the physical size of Paris but it has 25% of the population (I maybe have made up those numbers, but you get the point).
-And because the city was divided for so long, it never developed a true “center” like you find in most cities.
-There are basically mini-centers scattered throughout the city, and it can take 30-45 minutes via the subway to travel from place to place.
+- Berlin is HUGE: Berlin is 5x the physical size of Paris but it has 25% of the population.
+And because the city was divided for so long, it never developed a true “center” as you find in most cities.
+There are basically mini-centers scattered throughout the city and it can take 30-45 minutes via the subway to travel from place to place.

-That also means the city isn’t very walkable — the public transportation is great, though.
+- That also means the city isn’t very walkable — public transportation is great, though.

-It’s not “traditional” German.
-Most people imagine old world Germany when they think about Germany… but Berlin is mostly new because it was virtually destroyed during WWII.
+- It’s not “traditional” German: Most people imagine old-world Germany when they think about Germany… but Berlin is largely modern because it was virtually destroyed during WWII.
 Berlin is pretty drab — except for the colorful graffiti that covers nearly every inch of the city (which is actually pretty cool).
-In fact, the city is under constant construction, so you’ll see lot of cranes and construction sites all over the city.
+In fact, the city is under constant construction, so you’ll see a lot of cranes and construction sites all over the city.

-It’s no wonder that Berlin is such a popular destination; there is so much to do.
+It’s no surprise why Berlin is such a popular destination as it is packed with things to do.
 We’ve listed many of the must-see sights according to their neighborhoods.